Frequently Asked Questions

 How do you get the blue to run on your clouds?

-I draw with an exact-o knife the shape of the cloud on the piece.
-Then I take slip that is made out of my clay body with about 15% Mason Mazzerine blue stain and brush it onto the inlay cloud, I put on several coats until the inlay is flush with the surface of the pot.
-I clean off the extra slip with a metal rib, and exact-o knife, a sponge or rinsing it under the faucet in the sink.
+Second, There are many ways to achieve this runny glaze – probably a different answer for each of the many many people who are using this technique.
+When the pot is still leather hard, I draw the shape of the cloud on the piece with an exact-o knife.
+Then I take slip that is made out of my clay body plus about 15% Mason Mazzerine blue stain and brush it onto the inlay cloud.
+I put on several coats until the inlay is flush with the surface of the pot.
+I clean off the extra slip with a metal rib, exact-o knife, sponge or water, by rinsing it under the faucet in the sink.
 Next I bisque the piece and when I glaze it, I use a cone 04 glaze on the inlay lines and fire it up to cone 6.
 The glaze runs and pulls the blue out of the inlay lines.
 I am using a clear glaze, not a blue glaze to get this effect.
-If you are getting a lot of smearing when cleaning off the slip from around the inlay lines, your piece is either to wet, to dry or use more mason stain and less oxides in your slip.
+If you are getting a lot of smearing when cleaning off the slip from around the inlay lines, your piece is either too wet, too dry.
+You can also try to use more mason stain and less oxide in your slip.
 Good Luck.

 How do you make the pillow lids in your cream and sugar sets?

 I bet if you look at it closely – you can figure it out!
-Think it through and discover it out without YouTube!
+Think it through and discover it without YouTube!
 That’s what I did.

 Do you teach Workshops?